1. Getting started with MicroPython on the ESP8266¶

 For some boards with a particular FlashROM configuration (e.g. some variants of

-a NodeMCU board) you may need to use the following command to deploy
+a NodeMCU board) you may need to manually set a compatible

 If the above commands run without error then MicroPython should be installed on your board!